Links to Dutch FM-activities in LMICs.

 FM-training started in Gabarone in 2010.
-The main training sites are district hospitals in Mahalapye and Maun.
-The head of the family medicine department is: Vincent Selthare, email@example.com
+Main training sites are district hospitals in Mahalapye and Maun.
+Head of the FM- department is: Vincent Selthare, email@example.com

 Dutch GPs from the University of Amsterdam (UvA) are involved in training nurses in Ghana on different aspects of FM.
 For contact: See their website.